languitar/pass-git-helper/README.md

 A [git] credential helper implementation which allows to use [pass] as the credential backend for your git repositories.
 This is achieved by explicitly defining mappings between hosts and entries in the password store.

+## Preconditions

+GPG must be configured to use a graphical pinentry dialog.
+The shell cannot be used due to the interaction required by [git]

 ## Installation

 System-wide: